THE NEW JERSEY EXIT STRATEGY

 2. 2% of the total sale price.

-While you may get a refund when you file your return, the state holds your capital interest-free for months.
+While tax counsel notes you may get a refund when you file your return, the state holds your capital interest-free for months.

 2. The Inheritance Tax Trap

-New Jersey is one of only six states that still imposes an Inheritance Tax.
-While transfers to a spouse or child (Class A) are exempt, transfers to siblings (Class C) or friends/nieces (Class D) are heavily taxed.
+Estate attorneys frequently warn high-net-worth clients that New Jersey is one of only six states that still imposes an Inheritance Tax.
+While transfers to a spouse or child (Class A) are generally exempt, legal counsel highlights that transfers to siblings (Class C) or friends/nieces (Class D) are heavily taxed.

-If you leave assets to a brother or sister, the tax rate ranges from 11% to 16% on amounts over $25,000.
+If you leave assets to a brother or sister, estate planners note the tax rate ranges from 11% to 16% on amounts over $25,000.
 Florida has NO Inheritance Tax.
-By changing your domicile, you protect your siblings and extended family from this state-level confiscation.
+We secure the exact real estate assets required to support the domicile and wealth preservation strategies drafted by your estate planner.

 3. The "Permanent Place of Abode"

-Like New York, New Jersey defines a "Statutory Resident" as anyone who maintains a permanent place of abode in the state and spends more than 183 days there.
+Similar to New York, New Jersey tax law defines a "Statutory Resident" as anyone who maintains a permanent place of abode in the state and spends more than 183 days there.

-The danger lies in the definition of "Abode."
-If you keep a shore house winterized and habitable year-round, the Division of Taxation may argue it is a permanent abode.
-To be safe, ensure your Florida presence is documented and your NJ days are strictly tracked below the threshold.
+The friction lies in the state's definition of "Abode."
+Tax professionals caution that if you keep a shore house winterized and habitable year-round, the Division of Taxation may argue it is a permanent abode.
+CPAs strictly advise their clients to ensure their Florida presence is definitively documented and their NJ days are meticulously tracked below the threshold.

 File a "Declaration of Domicile" in Florida.